machineinteractive/mfp-app/README.md

 Thank you [Datassette](https://datassette.net/) for all the years of amazing music.

-This app is not affiliated with [musicforprogramming.net](https://musicforprogramming.net).

 Details on how to support [Datassette](https://datassette.net/) and the episode artists can be found here:

 [https://musicforprogramming.net/credits](https://musicforprogramming.net/credits)

+NOTE: This app is not affiliated with [musicforprogramming.net](https://musicforprogramming.net).

 The PWA can be found here: